 bulbs, and I'm sure the break-away battery needs to be replaced (if you're concerned with that).

 There is ONE TINY leak in the back access door.
 I am selling the trailer with the admission this leak is there.
 The

 very back corner of the floor gets wet after a heavy rain, and therefore is soft.
 This is the only "decay" on the whole

 trailer.
 I clearly show it in one of the pictures.
 I'm sure ten minutes with two people and a garden hose will enable

 you to find the leak, and silicone it.
-The roof was rubber-painted two years ago, and is WATER TIGHT.
+The roof was rubber-painted Nov/2017, and is WATER TIGHT.

 Inside there are (homemade) living quarters, which are perfectly comfortable for one person.
 How comfortable for

 more than one is up to your personal preference.
 It started as a dressing room, then grew into a break room, then